atomicwire/orchestra-examples/app-examples/02-quickfix/README.md

 ## Results

-Log messages will be output in both console windows showing the communication between the QuickFIX engine and client application and the successful processing of a `NewOrderSingle` message
+Log messages will be displayed in both console windows, illustrating the communication between the QuickFIX engine and client application, as well as the successful processing of a `NewOrderSingle` message.

-> **Note**: The QuickFIX engine will terminate after 2 minutes.
+> **Note**: The QuickFIX engine will terminate automatically after 2 minutes.

-## Further information

-### QuickFIX/J configuration

-The engine and client applications each have a QuickFIX/J configuration file which can be found in [resources](./src/main/resources).

-The QuickFIX Data Dictionary generated in this example application derives from FIX 4.4, and it utilises [FIXT](https://www.fixtrading.org/family-of-standards/fixt/) for the session layer.
-Therefore, the QuickFIX/J configuration contains

-    BeginString=FIXT.1.1
-    DefaultApplVerID=FIX.4.4

-For full details on the QuickFIX configuration options, see the [QuickFIX/J user manual](https://www.quickfixj.org/usermanual/2.3.0/usage/configuration.html)

-### QuickFIX/J code generation

-The example application contains a Gradle task that calls the QuickFIX/J code generator to generate the QuickFIX messages source code for use in the Server and Client applications, the source is output to `build/generated/sources/quickfix`.

-FIXT source-code generation is disabled to instead utilise the pre-built `FIXT11.xml` transport data dictionary available in QuickFIX/J.